mittelmark/microemacs/README.md

 * Pro:
     * simple single file install
+    * small and fast 1-4 MB!! memory footprint
     * support for Linux, MacOS and Windows
+    * almost same usage in terminal and GUI mode
+    * menu access to use command File, Edit etc commands A-f, A-e in GUI mode or "esc =" in terminal mode
+    * internal interactive help system
     * distraction  free coding, no popups, no annoying  updates - just you and the editor
     * Emacs like shortcuts